Kitami: Agriculture

 White Pea Beans are known as the “queen of beans”.
-These pure white, large-grained beans are used as an ingredient for the white bean paste in high-class Japanese confectionery.
-Kitami, which has a cool, inland climate, is ideal for cultivating white pea beans and is a major production area in Hokkaido.
-The large and tasty white pea beans produced in Kitami are distributed as high-grade beans throughout Japan.
+These pure white, large-grained beans are used as an ingredient for the white bean paste in upmarket Japanese confectionery.
+Kitami's cool, inland climate is conducive for cultivating white pea beans and is a major production area in Hokkaido.
+The large white pea beans produced in Kitami are distributed as high-grade beans throughout Japan.

 Fishery

 In Kitami, which faces the resource-rich Sea of Okhotsk and Lake Saroma, open-sea scallop and fixed-net salmon/trout fisheries are among the city's key industries.
-Hairy crabs, sea urchin and flatfish are also caught, and sustainable fishery is promoted.
+Hairy crabs, sea urchin and flatfish are also caught.
 Scallop and oyster farming and Hokkai shrimp fishing are popular on the lake.
-The Tokoro Fishing Port is being developed to provide safer and more reliable seafood.
+The Tokoro Fishing Port is being developed.
 With an eye on the conservation of the fishing ground environment, fishing operators are actively engaged in tree planting activities to grow forests.